An intro to different Privacy Frameworks

 Before choosing the proper privacy framework, you should have a team of cybersecurity experts, information technology experts, information security experts, legal experts, compliance experts, and business owners discuss the scope of the frameworks.

 Before choosing a framework, the team should be aware of all the frameworks already being used within organizations.
 One of the available frameworks can be worked as a foundation for the new frameworks.
-The team should give special attention to cybersecurity frameworks such as NIST CSF, ISO 27001, ISO 29100, etc.
+The team should pay special attention to cybersecurity frameworks such as the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF), International Organization for Standardization 27001 (ISO 27001), International Organization for Standardization 29100 (ISO 29100), etc.

 • If you store patient information, you have to be HIPAA compliant

-• If you collect data of California citizens, then you have to be CCPA compliant
+• If you collect data of California citizens, you have to be CCPA compliant

-• If you collect data of EU or UK citizens, then you have to be GDPR compliant
+• If you collect data of EU, European Economic Area or UK residents, you have to be GDPR compliant

-• If you work with the Federal government, then you have to be FedRamp compliant
+• If you work with the Federal government, you have to be FedRamp compliant

 1. GDPR (General Data Protection Regulation)

-The purpose of this GDPR is to safeguard the consumers’ personal information and prevent its misuse in any manner.
+The purpose of the GDPR is to safeguard consumers’ personal information and prevent its misuse in any manner.

-It is not only applicable to European companies, but any organization that stores European citizens’ personal data must maintain this standard.
+It is not only applicable to European companies; any organization that stores EU,UK, and EEA residents’ personal data must maintain this standard.

-Maintaining the proper controls to safeguard the consumers’ data is entirely the responsibility of organizations.
+Maintaining the proper controls to safeguard consumers’ data is entirely the responsibility of organizations.

 GDPR defines reasons for collecting personal data, and under that: